pmemoli/Data-Science-Thesis/notebook.md

 - Think of how I could enrich the input for the latent variable model with some information signature.

 - Probably do some qualitative analysis on how shannon and attention entropy evolve across the layers.

+## August 6th 2025:

+I made the inference function return the attention values for each attention head on the last layer.
+I also computed the "attention entropy" in the informal.py script, I have yet to write the corresponding metric function on entropy.py, and test it on gsm8k.
+Probably tomorrow...